Representing Yourself in Federal Court (Pro Se)

 Procedural Assistance to Pro Se Litigants

-Staff in the Pro Se Office may assist pro se litigants by explaining Court procedures and filing requirements.
+Staff in the Pro Se Intake Unit may assist pro se litigants by explaining Court procedures and filing requirements.
 However, they are not permitted to give advice on legal strategy, to represent litigants in court, or to participate in any discussion with pro se litigants regarding the merits of a particular case.
 (28 U.S.C. § 955 states that "The clerk of each court and his deputies and assistants shall not practice law in any court of the United States.")
 Additionally, staff may not calculate deadlines, draft papers, fill out forms, serve papers, act as interpreters, or notarize documents.